 Moonfish

-Moonfish is the common name for member of the Menidae family.
-There is only one genus and one recognized species worldwide.
-The species is distinguished by its extremely deep and compressed body, and elongated pelvic rays.
-The species is found in the Indo-West Pacific water.
-Fossil evidence shows that members of the family may have a circumglobal distribution and are more diverse during the geological past.
-They occur in large schools and feed on small invertebrates.
+Moonfish is the common name for the sole member of the Menidae family, comprising just one genus and one recognized species worldwide.
+This species is characterized by its extremely deep, compressed body and elongated pelvic rays.
+It inhabits the Indo-West Pacific waters.
+Fossil evidence suggests that the Menidae family may have once had a circumglobal distribution and was more diverse in the geological past.
+Moonfish are known to occur in large schools and primarily feed on small invertebrates.

 Scientific Name: Mene maculata (Bloch & Schneider, 1801)